Around town: Orison Books hosts literary and musical fundraiser

 Townsend is the author of three novels: Trigger Warning (forthcoming in 2025); Mother Country, recipient of The Ernest Gaines Award for Literary Excellence; and Saint Monkey, recipient of The Janet Heidinger Kafka Prize and The James Fenimore Cooper Prize and named the 2015 Honor Book of the Black Caucus of the American Library Association.
 She also teaches in the Master of Fine Arts program at Brown University.

 Orison Books, founded in 2014 by local poet Luke Hankins, is a primarily volunteer-based organization.
 “Orison” is an archaic word for prayer.
 The mission of the press is to offer spiritual literature from a range of perspectives that encourages contemplation rather than reinforcing ideology.
-By doing so, it aims to bridge the gap between literary publishers, which do not tend to focus as much on the spiritual, and the narrower ideology of strictly religious publishers.
+By doing so, it aims to bridge the gap between literary publishers that do not tend to focus as much on the spiritual, and the narrower ideology of strictly religious publishers.

 The press has garnered a national readership and has published nearly 50 titles.
 Despite this, the future of the publication has come into doubt many times because of financial concerns, according to Hankins.
 Recent fundraising efforts have enabled the press to hire a part-time assistant to expand promotional efforts and assist Orison’s authors with planning book tours.